-LGIA: National Grid / New England Wind (Hoosac) (ER21-2548)
+• LGIA: National Grid / New England Wind (Hoosac) (ER21-2548)

 On July 29, 2021, National Grid and ISO-NE ("Filing Parties") filed a First Revised LGIA between the Filing Parties and New England Wind to include details regarding the Direct Assignment Facilities charge omitted from the original LGIA and to update the Capacity Network Resource Capability ("CNRC") of the 28.5 MW Hoosac wind farm.
 Going forward, the Filing Parties will report the conforming First Revised LGIA in their respective Electric Quarterly Reports.
 A March 19, 2021 effective date (the date the revised LGIA was signed) was requested.
-Comments on this filing are due on or before July 19, 2021.
+Comments on this filing were due on or before July 19, 2021; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).